 Ecosystem function: microbes regulate processes in University Lake at the IU Research and Teaching Preserve.

 Develop and test theory: dormancy creates seed banks that influence the diversity and functioning of communities.

 Microbial evolution: “rapid” evolution creates feedbacks on species interactions and ecosystem functioning.

 Microbial Biodiversity: Evolution To Ecosystems

 We study the ecology and evolution of microbial communities.
-We are interested in the biotic and abiotic factors that generate and maintain microbial biodiversity.
+We are interested in the factors that generate and maintain microbial biodiversity.
 In turn, we seek to understand the implications of microbial diversity for ecosystem functioning.
-We conduct research in terrestrial and aquatic habitats, and use a variety of tools including molecular biology, simulation modeling, laboratory experiments, field surveys, and whole ecosystem manipulations in natural and managed ecosystems.
+Our research uses various tools including molecular biology, simulation modeling, laboratory experiments, field surveys, and whole ecosystem manipulations in a wide range of haibtats.